VTDA-Group/superphot-plus/README.md

     --sampler <sampler_name>
 ```

-The `mosfit_file` argument represents the path to the mosfit JSON file (by default `data/slsn.json`) and `sampler` is one of the following choices: dynesty, svi, NUTS, iminuit, licu-ceres, licu-mcmc-ceres.
+The `mosfit_file` argument is the path to the MOSFiT JSON file (by default, `data/slsn.json`).
+The sampler name, `sampler`, is one of the following choices: dynesty, svi, NUTS, iminuit, licu-ceres, licu-mcmc-ceres.

-The generator will create a directory for the sampler (by default `data/mosfit/{sampler}`) and output the "fits" and "properties" for the lightcurves to separate subdirectories.
+The generator will output the "fits" and "properties" for the lightcurves to separate subdirectories, under the mosfit data directory (by default, `data/mosfit/{sampler}`).

 ## Training and tuning the models

 Inside the `scripts` directory you can also find four scripts which focus on the training and tuning of the supernovae classifier and the physical parameter regressor.
 Below is a brief guide on how to get started with model training and tuning.
-To get a full specification of any of the available scripts, run `$ python <script_name.py> --help`.

 ### Classifier

-Both workflows assume training data is loaded from `training_set.csv` (unless specified using the **--input_csvs** argument) and that the respective posterior fits are located under the classification directory, on a subdirectory named `{sampler}_fits`.
+Both workflows assume training data is loaded from `training_set.csv` (unless specified using the **--input_csvs** argument) and that the respective posterior fits are located under the classification data directory, on a subdirectory named `{sampler}_fits`.

 To train the classifier run `train_classifier.py`.